A simple tote bag from Gillette Children's is proving to be a powerful tool.

 “It really is a nice first step on our journey with these parents,” says Gillette advanced pediatric nurse practitioner, Katie Bucka.
 “It’s a way to show families that we’re there for them and are happy to help.”

 Babies born with cleft issues might have feeding concerns and may need to use a special bottle or nipple.
-The Gillette “Smile Bag” has a Dr. Brown specialty bottle and nipples (level 1 and 2).
+The Gillette “Smile Bag” has a Dr. Brown specialty bottle and nipples (levels 1 and 2).
 Dr. Brown is one of the most common specialty bottles used for children with cleft lip and palate.
-It also contains a special pacifier with clip, a burp cloth, bib and information about what to expect when caring for a child who has a cleft lip and/or palate.
+It also contains a special pacifier with a clip, a burp cloth, bib and information about what to expect when caring for a child who has a cleft lip and/or palate.

 “Many families have questions about what to expect when their child is born with a cleft lip and/or palate such as what their child will look like and what type of surgery is needed,” Rauch says.
 “It is normal for parents to also have concerns about how to feed their baby with a cleft lip and/or palate and how the cleft will affect their child long-term such as socially and developmentally.”